This guide provides a step-by-step overview of deploying a program on Sonic SVM. Familiarity with command-line tools is necessary.

 solana program deploy <PATH_TO_YOUR_COMPILED_PROGRAM>

 Ensure that you have enough SOL in your wallet to cover deployment costs.
-You can get some devnet tokens by using the Sonic faucet.
+You can get some devnet tokens from the Sonic faucet.

 After configuring your network, you may now deploy your program to Sonic.
 Use the following commands based on your setup: